uncw-library/circ-reports/README.md

 Each gets their own container.
 This app is unusual for having two app containers.
 Each may be revised & pushed independently.
 The docker-compose dev box works as a single unit.

 The node job runs every weekday at 0500.
-It transfers library fines & notifies people.
+The app reads sierra db for actions that happened in the previous day, then writes the output to the circ-reports db.

+Warning:  If the production app runs twice in one day, it will write double the # of 'transactions' in circ-reports db for that day.

 The Express app with ldap login & a page at https://localhost:3001/report